Phase III (2020-2026) Project Schedule

 - An annual rural aviation strategic plan

-- Digitalization of the Airport Project Evaluation Board
+- Airport Project Evaluation Board (APEB) process digitization,

 - Pavement classification number (PCN) reporting